 Home Energy Scotland Loan (HES)

+It’s an interest-free loan to help make energy and money saving improvements to your home.
 These can range from installing loft insulation to upgrading your home’s heating system.
-The interest free loan is funded by the Scottish government.
+The interest-free loan is funded by the Scottish government.